apostrophecms/starter-kit-astro-apollo/README.md

 The ApostropheCMS codebase is located in the `backend` folder of the repository, while the Astro codebase is in the `frontend` folder.

 ## Introduction
 Overall, this project utilizes ApostropheCMS as a headless backend with Astro as a frontend.
 What sets this apart from the typical headless use of ApostropheCMS is the addition of a package, [apostrophe-astro](https://github.com/apostrophecms/apostrophe-astro) in the Astro frontend project.
 This allows for full use of the ApostropheCMS Admin UI, including in-context editing.
-At the same time, this package also largely automates and simplifies fetching content from the ApostropheCMS backend without write REST API calls into your code.
+At the same time, this package also largely automates and simplifies fetching content from the ApostropheCMS backend without writing REST API calls into your code.

 ## Using this project

 ### Prerequisites
 - Node.js v20 or later
-- MongoDB v4.4 or later running on a local server or access to Atlas.
+- MongoDB v6.0 or later running on a local server or access to Atlas.
 See the [ApostropheCMS documentation](https://docs.apostrophecms.org/guide/development-setup.html) for set-up details.

 The codebases located in the `backend` and `frontend` folders should be treated as interlinked but separate projects.

+As a convenience, this repo has several scripts that can be run at the root of the project including `postinstall`, that runs `npm install` for both the `frontend` and `backend` repositories, `update` for `npm update` in both, and `build` to build both codebases.

-- To start, open a terminal instance at the root of each folder and run `npm install`.
+- To start, execute `npm run postinstall` from a terminal in the root of this repo
-- Next, each project needs to be provided with an `APOS_EXTERNAL_FRONT_KEY` environment variable set to the same string value in order to authenticate communication.
+- Next, open a terminal instance at the root of each folder (`frontend` and `backend`).
+Each project needs to be provided with an `APOS_EXTERNAL_FRONT_KEY` environment variable set to the same string value in order to authenticate communication.
 For example, in each terminal execute `export APOS_EXTERNAL_FRONT_KEY=my-secret-key`.
 - The `astro.config.mjs` file is already set to the normal default values, but if you are running the backend server on a different port, you will also have to set the `APOS_HOST` environment variable.
 - Then, you can start the projects using the accompanying scripts.
 For example, in a local development environment you can start each with `npm run dev`.

 ### Similarities to a stand-alone ApostropheCMS project
 If you have worked with an ApostropheCMS project previously, the backend repo should look as expected.
 There are a number of custom modules, providing new pages, pieces, and widgets, located in the `modules` folder.
-There are also a number of modules that are improving the core Apostrophe modules located in the `modules/@apostrophecms` folder.
+The project also configures several Apostrophe core modules through code located in the `modules/@apostrophecms` folder.
 For a full understanding of Apostrophe you should consult the [documentation](https://docs.apostrophecms.org/), but we will touch on a few highlights later in this document.

 Like any ApostropheCMS project, after creating a new module it needs to be registered in the `app.js` file.
-For pages or 'piece-type-pages' they also need to be registered in the `modules/@apostrophecms/page/index.js` file.
+Page types need to be added to the `types` option of the `modules/@apostrophecms/page/index.js` file.

 The majority of [module configuration settings](https://docs.apostrophecms.org/reference/module-api/module-overview.html#module-configuration) will continue to operate as normal since they are involved in configuring the behavior and functionality of the Admin UI, request routing, which is still being handled by the ApostropheCMS backend server, or interaction with MongoDB.